-Transfer students are evaluated on a student by student basis by the Blinn College Nursing Program Admission’s Committee.
+Transfer student applicants are evaluated on a case by case basis by the Blinn College Associate Degree Nursing Program Admissions Committee.

-Applicants who are accepted to the nursing program will need to complete the following items by due date established by ADN Program: Physical Exam, Criminal Background Check, Drug Screen, CPR Class, and proof of current immunizations.
+Transfer Applicants accepted into the nursing program are required to complete the following items by the due dates established by the ADN Program: Physical Exam, Drug Screen, CPR Certification, and proof of all required tests and immunizations.
 More information will be provided to the student upon acceptance into the program regarding these items.

 Note: Admission criteria are subject to change.
 It is the student’s responsibility to remain current with admission requirements.

 Note: Due to limited number of faculty and clinical spaces not all transfers will be accepted.
 Transfers will be accepted on a space available provision.

 The Associate Degree Nursing Program of Blinn College is non-discriminatory in regards to race, religion, color, sex, age, disability, and national origin or any other constitutionally or statutorily impermissible reason.
 Blinn College would like to help students with disabilities achieve their highest potential in college.
 In order to receive accommodations on examinations or assignments, proper documentation must first be provided to the Office of Disability Services located in the Center for Student Development on the Bryan Campus.
 You must then self-identify and conference with the ADA Office to begin receiving accommodations in class.
 This documentation from the ADA Office must be provided each semester to each instructor.
 However, in order to meet Program objectives and perform job duties required in the nursing profession, the student nurse must demonstrate basic competencies.